Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Introduction

 For Kibble balances, however, the story is different --- large motions cannot be avoided, because two measurement modes are required: force and velocity mode~\cite{Robinson16}.
 The former is similar to weighing with a mass comparator, with the difference that the weight of a test mass is compared directly to a magnetic force produced by a coil.
 In the latter, the current-to-force coefficient of the coil is determined by sweeping the coil through the magnetic field while simultaneously measuring induced voltage and the coil's velocity.

 While it is not necessary to use the same mechanism for moving the coil and weighing the mass, it is advantageous to do so.
-This observation was made by Kibble and Robinson~\cite{Kibble2014} and shall be abbreviated as {\it Kibble-Robinson theory (KRT)}.
+This observation was made by Kibble and Robinson~\cite{Kibble2014} and shall be abbreviated as {\it Kibble-Robinson theory} (KRT).

-Interestingly, the first two Kibble balances ever built~\cite{npl1,steiner2005details}, one at the National Physical Laboratory (NPL) in the United Kingdom, the other at the National Institute of Standards and Technology (NIST) in the United States of America, followed one of the fundamental principles of KRT, i.e., the same mechanism for weighing and moving before the principle was known as such.
-The balances at NPL and NIST used a beam and a wheel, respectively.
+Interestingly, the first two Kibble balances ever built~\cite{npl1,steiner2005details}, one at the National Physical Laboratory (NPL) in the United Kingdom, the other at the National Institute of Standards and Technology in the United States of America, followed the fundamental principles of KRT, i.e., to use the same mechanism for weighing and moving before the principle was known as such.
+The balances at NPL and NIST used a beam and a wheel mechanism, respectively.
 Both were supported by a central knife-edge since large motions were necessary.
-In both experiments, the vertical travel of the coil was several centimeters, requiring rotation about the central pivot of several degrees, and flexures were not deemed suitable for this application.
+In both experiments, the travel of the coil aligned with the axis of local gravitational acceleration was several centimeters, requiring rotation about the central pivot of several degrees, and flexures were not deemed suitable for this application.

 Although flexure-based weighing cells have been used in Kibble balances, most of these designs ignore KRT, because a different mechanism is used to move the coil than to perform the precise weighing.
 Examples include the Kibble balances built in Switzerland, Korea, and at the BIPM,~\cite{FBL+20, Kim+20, EBM+22}.
 Not taking advantage of KRT may come at a performance cost --- a balance that outperforms the original NPL balance designed by Kibble and Robinson still needs to be built.
 Additionally, a larger measurement uncertainty is not the only penalty for these designs.
 The requirement for multiple mechanisms increases the mechanical complexity and escalates the engineering, manufacturing, and operating costs.

 A flexure-based Kibble balance that obeys KRT is the panacea for this field.
 Hence, it's not surprising that there is renewed interest in this topic.
-Researchers at the Physikalische Technische Bundesanstalt~\cite{Vas+21}, NPL~\cite{BWR18}, and NIST~\cite{Keck2022} are actively working on such systems, and the BIPM Kibble balance~\cite{BIPMprivate} is switching to one flexure mechanism for moving and weighing, as well.
+Researchers at the Physikalische Technische Bundesanstalt~\cite{Vas+21}, NPL~\cite{BWR18}, and NIST~\cite{Keck2022} are actively working on such systems, and the BIPM Kibble balance~\cite{BIPMprivate} is switching to a single flexure mechanism for moving and weighing, as well.
 Hence, it is time to revisit the anelastic relaxation of flexures and the applicability and limitations in this use case.